Three things the internet changed forever

 In this article, we will examine in more detail three of the industries that have been forever transformed by the internet.

 As we start a new decade, the physical musical media marketplace has all but evaporated.
-Today, the scene is propped almost entirely by collectors, with vinyl releases often commanding big asking prices, while other formats, like cassette, are also still sought after.
+Today, the scene is propped almost entirely by collectors, with vinyl releases often commanding big asking prices and hard to find quality record players and record player accessories, while other formats, like cassette, are also still sought after.

 But new releases by artists are generally wholly digital, with streaming platforms like Spotify, Apple Music and YouTube accounting for a high percentage of the world’s listening.
 It’s fair to say that the internet has brought the listener closer to their favourite artist’s music than ever before, but it hasn’t been plain sailing.